Environmental Public Health Tracking: Lead Poisoning Data

 There is no safe level of lead in the human body.
 Even very low levels of exposure can cause adverse health effects.

 Lead poisoning is commonly determined by measuring the amount of lead in a person’s body by using a blood test.
 The results are measured in micrograms per deciliter (µg/dL).
 Wisconsin statute (Wis.
 Stat. § 254.11[9]) defines lead poisoning in a child as a blood lead level of 5 or more µg/dL.
 The CDC (Centers for Disease Control and Prevention) in 2022 updated their definition to include blood lead levels of 3.5 or more µg/dL.
 However, there is no safe blood lead level; even very low levels of lead exposure can cause permanent brain damage and negatively affect learning, behavior, and health throughout a child’s life.
 Parents who would like to have their child tested for lead poisoning should contact their doctor or the local health department.
 CDC recommends a blood lead level of less than 3.5 µg/dL for adults as well.
-Adults can contact their doctor to get tested.

-This fact sheet, P-01738 (PDF) provides resources for lead poisoning in adults.
-Visit the Adult Lead For Workers and All Adults webpage to learn more about lead poisoning in adults.
 This fact sheet (PDF) provides more information about the health effects of childhood lead poisoning.
 Visit the Prevention and Intervention for Lead Exposure webpage for more information on childhood lead poisoning.

 Wisconsin Tracking tracks lead poisoning because it is a preventable threat to adults and children.
 By tracking the patterns for lead poisoning, professionals can better target their resources for the best prevention strategies.
-Banning lead in gasoline, paint, and other products has helped reduce how much lead we come in contact with.

 Children are more likely to get lead poisoning than adults.
 The CDC identifies lead as the number one environmental health threat to young children.
 Lead poisoning in children is preventable.